 Getting your cat into the carrier can be rather tricky.
 If your cat is particularly aggressive, you may have only two options:

 - Drop a towel on your cat and wrap it around him, preventing scratches.
 Then, put him in his carrier.

 - Contact your vet for a sedative.
 They’re fiercely regulated, though, and you’ll usually need to take the cat to the vet to have them administered – meaning you’ll need to get him into the carrier in the first place.
 Stick with the towel method.

 Driving to Your New Home with Your Cat

 Car rides are rather traumatic for cats.
 Expect your cat to mew and cry for the duration of the trip.
 Be sure to speak to your cat in a comforting and reassuring tone during the trip.
-This may help to calm him, but you’ll find that it doesn’t work for long.
+This may help calm him, but you’ll find that it doesn’t work long.

 Adjusting to the New Home